 Change Management Process: Definitive Guide & Templates

-Whether you’re planning something as small as a new app rollout or as significant as a complete restructuring, having an effective change management process in place is a must.
-But don’t worry, we have everything you need to know to be an effective change agent for any new solution.
+Whether you're planning something as small as a new app rollout or as significant as a complete restructuring, having an effective change management process in place is a must, especially since a McKinsey survey of nearly 3,200 executives found that only one transformation in three succeeds.
+But don't worry, we have everything you need to know to be an effective change agent for any new solution.

 What is change management?